-As a Conservation Associate, Melissa provides support to the international program.
+As a Conservation Coordinator, Melissa provides support to the international program.
 She helps manage the Center’s global network, serves as a logistical coordinator and promotes international scientific collaboration.

 Prior to joining the Center, Melissa worked as a wildlife biologist researching a wide range of species from warm water minnows and white-tailed ptarmigan to African lions.
 She has worked extensively with private landowners across the western US, helping to facilitate conversations around conservation and learning about the importance of working lands for the health of communities and wildlife.